Montana’s Barstool Ski Races Are Exactly What They Sound Like

 Picture it: it’s 1978, the dead of winter in one of the harshest states for the season, around the time folks start getting twitchy and coming up with wacky ideas to pass the time (fun fact, the scenes driving up to the hotel in The Shining—the ultimate example of seasonal snow-induced psychosis—were filmed right next door on Going-to-the-Sun Road in Glacier National Park).

 At some point, two drunk guys in the saloon had an idea.
-“One of them was challenged to see if he could make it down the main drag in Martin City—on what we call Sugar Hill—on a barstool on skis,” says Ben Shafer of the Trapline Association, the organization that coordinates Cabin Fever Days.
+“One of them was challenged to see if he could make it down the main drag in Martin City—on what we call Sugar Hill—on a barstool on skis,” says Ben Shafer of the Bad Rock Council, the organization that coordinates Cabin Fever Days.
 (Sugar Hill may or may not be named for its former occupation as Martin City’s red-light district.)

 Today that stool-on-skis race has grown into the three-day Cabin Fever Days blowout, with the Barstool Ski Races as the crux.
-This year it returns after a Covid-19 hiatus, running from February 11-13.
-The entry fee is $3 or $5 a button, all benefiting local charities like the Martin City Volunteer Fire Department and the Canyon Kids Christmas Fund.
-Last festival, they raised $11,000.
+In 2023 it runs from February 10—12, with the races happening on the 11th.
+The entry fee to watch is $3 or $5 a button, all benefiting local charities like the Martin City Volunteer Fire Department and the Canyon Kids Christmas Fund.

-That first barstool dare turned into four different official races, each with a $20 entry fee.
-Three are competitive: steerable, non-steerable, and open class, with two racers competing in each heat, tournament-style.
+That first barstool dare turned into four different official races you can enter by Google form, each with a $20 entry fee.
+Three are competitive: steerable, non-steerable (traditional), and open class, with two racers competing in each heat, tournament-style.
 Steerable and non-steerable races both utilize traditional four-poster barstools on skis, while for the open class, it’s anything on skis, often kept to anything simple enough to gain speed while racing.
 “It’s usually something in a reclined position where you can have a handle on either side so you can tilt your skis to steer with—those tend to be the fastest designs,” says Shafer.
 “A ten-foot-long steel Budweiser bottle won a couple times.”

 There was a participant from Canada dressed as Evel Knievel who raised a thousand dollars to donate to the charity pot, and another favorite from closer to home.
 “Cabin Fever Days are quite popular for actual mountain men,” says Shafer.
 “We had one fella that raced every year, kind of a legend in the area with a leather and fur suit and a huge beard.
 He made a replica of the Glacier Park Jammers (the red vehicles that transport guests in Glacier National Park) and packed it full of kids.”